Skip to main content

 Molecular Dynamics of Estrogen Receptor Modulation

-In the context of the male HPG axis, the desired effect is pure antagonism at the alpha (ERα) subtype located within the pituitary gland.
+In the context of the male HPG axis, the desired effect is pure antagonism at the estrogen receptor alpha (ERα) subtype located within the pituitary gland.
 When a SERM like enclomiphene citrate binds to ERα in the pituitary, it induces a conformational change in the receptor that prevents the recruitment of co-activator proteins necessary for gene transcription.

 This blockade effectively renders the pituitary “blind” to the negative feedback signals of circulating estradiol.
 The result is a sustained disinhibition of gonadotropin-releasing hormone (GnRH) pulse generation from the hypothalamus, leading to increased synthesis and secretion of both LH and FSH from the pituitary gonadotrophs.